All alone

 But something was on my team

-An angel to save on the scene
+An angel pulling me from the scene

-“Sir, you’re having a bad dream”
+“Sir, you are having a bad dream”.

 O, Jasper: A Cat Poem